Papa Stour: Scots rule and fishing

 In the 19th century the Crabbaberry fishing station in West Voe was opened and the island had a population of 360 people or more.
 However, fuel shortages and a decline in fishing due to the introduction of steam drifters saw a fall in population from the 1870s on.
 At this time another duel entered the history of Papa Stour.
 Edwin Lindsay, an Indian army officer and the son of the 6th Earl of Balcarres, was declared insane and sent to the island in disgrace after refusing to fight in one.
 He spent 26 years as a prisoner before the Quaker preacher Catherine Watson arranged for his release in 1835.
 Lindsay's Well is a spring at the south of the island where he was allowed to bathe.

 There are good examples of horizontal water mills, also known as Norse or Clack Mills, around Dutch Loch.
-Originally these were two story buildings with turf roofs, built into banks to give access to the upper floor where the mill-stone was sited.
+Originally these were two-storey buildings with turf roofs, built into banks to give access to the upper floor where the millstone was sited.
 Inside the building there was a fixed lower millstone, and a rotating upper millstone driven by the water falling onto the paddles below.
 Some were still in use on Papa Stour in the early years of the 20th century, and there is still a working example of one of these mills on the Burn of Clumlie, at Troswick in the south Mainland of Shetland.